 The full potential of blockchain can only unravel when banks and financial institutions partner together to set industry standards and protocols that enable interoperability.

-- Payments: Blockchain can transform the world of digital payments to near real-time transactions with real time settlements, without intermediaries.
-Development of new payments products, based on blockchain technology such as self-executing smart contracts are the next step.
+- Payments: It can transform the world of digital payments to near real-time transactions with real-time settlements, without intermediaries.
+Development of new payments products, based on blockchain technology such as self-executing smart contracts are the next step

-- Capital Markets: A distributed and consolidated data repository built on blockchain technology gives users a unified and real-time view of all trade-related information, thus reducing the scope for error or disagreement and accelerating the settlement process.
+- Capital markets: A distributed and consolidated data repository built on blockchain technology gives users a unified and real-time view of all trade-related information.
+This reduces the scope for error or disagreement and accelerates the settlement process

-- Syndicated Lending: Blockchain in syndicated lending envisages to reduce the settlement process on the sell-side and buy-side, thus saving time and cost worth millions.
+- Syndicated lending: Blockchain in syndicated lending aims to reduce the settlement process on the sell-side and buy-side, thus saving time and costs worth millions

-- Regulatory reporting: Easy access to transaction reporting data for regulators will reduce cost of regulatory reporting of market participants.
+- Regulatory reporting: Easy access to transaction reporting data for regulators will reduce the cost of regulatory reporting of market participants

 The use of blockchain, when applied to legacy processes of the banking and financial services firms, has potentially transformative effects in the space.
 However, it is essential to bolster the technology infrastructure even before banks start testing the waters.
 Based on our inferences from proof-of-concept experiments, GGK is of the view that blockchain has exceptionally high impact and it leads to:

 - Lower operational costs